 Chamber's Diversity, Equity and Inclusion Goal Statement

-- Provide business members with access to information, individuals and ideas that will help them build more economically and socially inclusive organizations.
+- Advocate by providing investors access to resources to help them build more economically and socially inclusive organizations.

 Diversity, Equity, and Inclusion (DEI) Involvement